msrivani/coding_interview/README.md

 b.
 Fishes don’t walk
 c.
 Fishes can swim
 Create a new fish class which extends Bird class and Implements swimming interface

+#6 - commit B2.
+Can you specialize the fish as a Shark and as a Clownfish?
+Created 2 new classes SHark and CLownFish extended from Fish.
+The display methods of these 2 classes are overridden to show their specific features.